MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-inventory-periods.md

 ---
-title: Design Details - Inventory Periods | Microsoft Docs
+title: Design Details - Inventory Periods
-description: Backdated transactions or cost adjustments often affect balances and stock valuations for accounting periods that may be considered closed.
-This can have adverse effects on accurate reporting, especially within global corporations.
-The Inventory Periods feature can be used to avoid such problems by opening or closing inventory periods to limit posting in a set period of time.
+description: Inventory Periods helps avoid problems with balances and stock valuations by opening or closing inventory periods to limit posting in a set period of time.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual